chicken wings with oyster sauce

 1 bunch broccoli

-1. Cut the wings in the joints, discard the tip or use for chicken stock.
+1. Cut and separate the wings at the joints, discard the tip or use for chicken stock.
 Clean the wings and pat them dry.

-3. Cut and separate the broccoli florettes.
+3. While the wings are marinating, cut and separate the broccoli florettes.
 Wash well and steam for 3-4 minutes or until just about cooked.
 Line the sides of a serving plate with the cooked broccoli.
 Set aside.

 4. Heat wok then add oil.
-Deep fry wings until golden brown (about 5 minutes); remove.
+Deep fry wings until golden brown (about 5 minutes).
+Remove and set aside.

 5. Remove oil from the wok.
-Reheat the wok and add 2 Tbsp. oil.
+Reheat the wok and add 1 Tbsp oil.
 Stir-fry the onions and ginger root until fragrant.

-5. Add wings and sauce; bring to boil; cover and simmer for about 5 minutes, or until liquid is reduced to 1/2 cup.
+6. Add wings and sauce; bring to boil.
+Lower heat, cover and simmer for about 5 minutes, or until liquid is reduced to 1/2 cup.

-6. Add thickener; stir.
+7. Add thickener; stir until sauce has thickened.
 Dish up on the serving plate with broccoli.
 Serve.

 Note: For the vegetables, you may use any steamed/cooked green vegetable such as pechay (pak choi), nappa cabbage (Chinese cabbage), regular cabbage, choi sum (Chinese broccoli), etc.